dancer1325/docker-website/content/manuals/desktop/troubleshoot-and-support/faqs/general.md

 ### Can I use Docker Desktop offline?

+Yes, you can use Docker Desktop offline
+However, you
-Yes, you can use Docker Desktop offline.
-However, you cannot access features that require an active internet connection.
+cannot access features that require an active internet connection.
 Additionally, any functionality that requires you to sign in won't work while using Docker Desktop offline or in air-gapped environments.
 This includes: